Ring Out Your Dead

-"Ring Out Your Dead" is the second episode of the fifth series of Midsomer Murders and the twentieth episode overall.
+"Ring Out Your Dead" is the third episode of the fifth series of Midsomer Murders and the twentieth episode overall.
 It stars John Nettles as Detective Chief Inspector Tom Barnaby and Daniel Casey as Detective Sergeant Gavin Troy.

 Synopsis

 The Midsomer Wellow bell-ringing band is stalked by an elusive serial killer on the eve of a major tournament.
 A cute new member distracts some of the bell ringers of Midsomer Wellow from concentrating on the upcoming striking competition, but they still manage to place a group bet on a horse called Ring-A-Ding, which wins them 30,000 pounds.
 This combination of gambling and church bell ringing enrages some portions of the village.
 When one of the ringers is found in the tower, shot through the heart and clutching the ironic words "Ding Dong Bell", Barnaby isn't amused.
 As another murder takes place, Chief Inspector Barnaby wonders if he should be looking for a maniac, or the rather more rational nemesis of a rival team.